vacp2p/rfc/content/docs/rfcs/26/README.md

 ### Signature

-Those unable to decrypt the envelope data are also unable to access the signature.
+Those unable to decrypt the payload/data are also unable to access the signature.
 The signature, if provided, is the ECDSA signature of the Keccak-256 hash of the unencrypted data using the secret key of the originator identity.
 The signature is serialized as the concatenation of the `r`, `s` and `v` parameters of the SECP-256k1 ECDSA signature, in that order.
 `r` and `s` MUST be big-endian encoded, fixed-width 256-bit unsigned.
 `v` MUST be an 8-bit big-endian encoded, non-normalized and should be either 27 or 28.

+See [Ethereum "Yellow paper": Appendix F Signing transactions](https://ethereum.github.io/yellowpaper/paper.pdf) for more information on signature generation, parameters and public key recovery.

 ### Encryption